No calories, no carbohydrates and no

-Many stevia consumers complain about an aftertaste caused by their stevia concentrate products.
+Many stevia consumers complain about a licorice like aftertaste caused by their stevia concentrate products.
 This unfortunate experience can be eliminated with a little knowledge learned regarding stevia There are large differences between stevia products.
 First in the variety of products:

 A blend of stevia concentrate and a bulking agent...quality depends on the ingredients used by the manufacturer...try to avoid those with more than two or three ingredients....HerbCare Supreme Spoonable has only two...high quality stevia concentrate and inulin derived from chicory.